 Barnett is a tiny city located in the state of Missouri.
-With a population of 161 people and just one neighborhood, Barnett is the 527th largest community in Missouri.
-Barnett has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 164 people and just one neighborhood, Barnett is the 527th largest community in Missouri.
+Barnett has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Barnett, you'll notice that it is more blue-collar than most other communities in America.
-38.46% of Barnett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Barnett is generally considered to be a blue-collar town.
+38.46% of the Barnett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Barnett is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Barnett who work in sales jobs (9.62%), healthcare (9.62%), and management occupations (9.62%).

 Of important note, Barnett is also a city of artists.
 Barnett has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Barnett’s character.

-As is often the case in a small city, Barnett doesn't have a public transportation system that people use for their commute.
+Barnett is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Barnett are slightly less educated than the national average of 21.84% for the average city or town: 14.29% of adults in Barnett have a bachelor's degree or advanced degree
+The percentage of adults in Barnett with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.29% of adults in Barnett have a bachelor's degree or advanced degree.

 The per capita income in Barnett in 2022 was $22,104, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $88,416 for a family of four.
 However, Barnett contains both very wealthy and poor people as well.